geekodour/mogoz/content/posts/20221101132431-gc_essentials_udemy.md

 Two phases, **Mark** traces the live objects and **Sweep** reclaims the garbage.
 It uses the object header to store a `mark-bit`; if object is alive, this flag will be set.

-The mark phase marks the live objects and traverses the entire heap to find unmarked objects and adds them into the freelist.
-It's a \*non-moving\*(live objects are not relocated) collection algorithm, which is nice for languages exposing pointer semantics.
+The mark phase marks the live objects and traverses the entire heap from a `root` to find unmarked objects and adds them into the freelist.
+It's a **non-moving** (live objects are not relocated) collection algorithm, which is nice for languages exposing pointer semantics.

+This prevents circular references.

 Main Issue: Fragmentation, fixed by Mark compact and CopyingGC